 Liquidity is the primary investment objective of the foreign reserves portfolio.
 As such, foreign currency reserves are invested to ensure that adequate liquidity is maintained to meet potential needs.
 Maintaining a high degree of safety is also essential, but is a secondary objective for the purposes of portfolio management.
 Lastly, efforts to improve portfolio returns are considered only after the liquidity and safety objectives have been met.

 The foreign reserves portfolios are passively managed against an asset allocation target, which is determined based on the portfolio's broader goals of maximizing return subject to the liquidity and safety objectives.
 To that end, the manager of the SOMA and the ESF foreign reserves portfolios consults regularly with the FOMC and the U.S. Treasury regarding the disposition of investments and the status of the reserves portfolios.

 The SOMA and ESF portfolios hold assets denominated in euros and Japanese yen.
-A significant portion of the U.S. monetary authorities' foreign exchange reserves is invested on an outright basis in government-backed securities.
-Foreign exchange reserves are also held on deposit at the Bank for International Settlements and at foreign central banks such as the Deutsche Bundesbank, the Banque de France and the Bank of Japan.
+A significant portion of the U.S. monetary authorities' foreign currency reserves is invested on an outright basis in government-backed securities.
+Foreign currency reserves may also be held on deposit at the Bank for International Settlements and at foreign central banks, such as the Deutsche Bundesbank, the Banque de France, and the Bank of Japan.
 Transactions are conducted with official institutions and eligible private-sector counterparties.